tktanisha/TIC-tac-TOE/README.md

 To play the game:

-1. Open the index.html file in your browser
+1. Open the index.html file in your browser.
-2. Player 1 will be X and will go first
+2. Player 1 will be X and will go first.
-3. Take turns clicking on empty squares to place your marker (X or O)
+3. Take turns clicking on empty squares to place your marker (X or O).
-4. The first player to get 3 of their markers in a row vertically, horizontally or diagonally wins
+4. The first player to get 3 of their markers in a row vertically, horizontally or diagonally wins.
-5. If all 9 squares are filled and neither player has 3 in a row, it's a draw
+5. If all 9 squares are filled and neither player has 3 in a row, it's a draw.

 ## Features